yoganandc/Virtual-Clinic/README.md

 2. Hold records of all patients' case histories and corresponding treament prescribed.

 ### How to set it up:
-1. set the variables in /include/vclinic/appvars.php to your MySQL database credentials.
+1. set the variables in /include/vclinic/appvars.php to your MySQL database credentials and create the corresponding database.
 2. execute *virtualclinic-structure.sql* and *virtualclinic-data.sql* (in that order) on your MySQL database.
 3. copy all the files to the *htdocs* folder of your Apache server. (document root is assumed to be */htdocs/www* here.)
 4. */include/vclinic/cron.php* must be scheduled to run every 20 seconds.